The Theocracy of Plegia

 - Hidden Depths: Henry mentions in his and Ricken's B Support that Campari used to make bird houses for homeless birds.
 Additionally his boss quote about making Ylisse feel the pain of Plegia indicates a rough past.

-- Mighty Glacier: It's a given for the General class.
+- Mighty Glacier: It's a given for the General class that his strength, and defense are high in exchange for low speed, and movement.

 The boss of Chapter 7.
 A wyvern rider who serves as a commander in the Plegian army.